cameronsmith425/How-do-we-feel-about-sentiment-/index.md

  Here is the answer.
  We analysed several features of over one million real tweets to analyze the popularity of their authors.
  We sum up all what we discovered here and share this found knowledge with you guys.

+ If you have a short attention span you could scroll down to the bottom to get a short summary of what we found.

 ## What is the right vibe to put out?
 ___